SteeltoeOSS/Samples/Security/src/CloudFoundrySingleSignon/README.md

 5. Push the app using the provided manifest.
  (e.g.  `cf push -f manifest-windows.yml -p $PWD/publish` or `cf push -f manifest.yml -p $PWD/publish` )

-Note: The provided manifest(s) will create an app named `single-signon` and attempt to bind to the the app the CUPS service `myOAuthService`.
+Note: The provided manifest(s) will create an app named `single-signon` and attempt to bind it to the CUPS service `myOAuthService`.

 Note: We have experienced this [problem](https://github.com/dotnet/cli/issues/3283) when using the RTM SDK and when publishing to a relative directory... workaround is to use full path.